hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 		//getters and setters, hashcode, equals, toString etc. are omitted }

+It is a standard JPA entity.
+An entity class must be annotated with `@Entity`, and implements `Serializable` interface, and includes an identifier field(annotated with `@Id`), and a default none arguemtns constructor.

 If you are using Lombok, the getters, setters, equals, hashCode, toString and class constructor can generated at compile runtime.